roryfitz/portfolio/FBS_vs_Age_and_Cholesterol.md

 heart = pd.read_csv('heart.csv')
 ```

-In order to have the legends read "Male" and "Female" rather than "0" and "1", I decided to convert the values within the dataset rather than edit the legends themselves.
+In order to have the legends read "Male" and "Female" rather than "0" and "1", I converted the values within the dataset rather than edit the legends themselves.
 This would ensure that upon further data exploration/visualization I would not run into the same issue.

 ```python